Asymptotic Distributions for Likelihood Ratio Tests for the Equality of Covariance Matrices: Introduction

 The central limit theorem \eqref{CLT2} can also be true when both $k$ and $p$ change with the sample sizes.
 Guo~\cite{guo2014} and Dette and D\"ornemann~\cite{DD2020} establish the asymptotic normality under very restrictive conditions on both $k$ and $p$.
+See Remark 3 in Section~\ref{main} for more details.

+The likelihood ratio statistic cannot be applied to the test of the homogeneity of several covariance matrices if the dimensionality $p$ is larger than some of the sample sizes since the corresponding sample covariance matrices are singular.
+To overcome this problem, Schott~\cite{Schott07}, Srivastava and Yanagihara~\cite{SY10} propose two test statistics based on trace of sample covariance matrices.
+Subsequent papers such as Li and Chen~\cite{LC12}, Cai, Liu and Xia~\cite{CLX13}, Yang and Pan~\cite{YP17}, and Zheng {\it et al.}~\cite{ZLGY20} have developed various test statistics which can be also applied to non-normal populations.

-Our objective in this paper is to investigate the limiting distribution of the log-likelihood ratio test statistic $-2\log\Lambda^*$ for the multivariate normal distributions under the minimal conditions.
+Our objective in this paper is to investigate the limiting distribution of the log-likelihood ratio test statistic $-2\log\Lambda^*_n$ for the multivariate normal distributions under the minimal conditions.
 We have pointed out that the likelihood ratio test exits only if $1\le p<\min_{1\le i\le k}n_i$.
 In this paper, we assume that both $p$ and $k$ can change with sample sizes, $1\le p<\min_{1\le i\le k}n_i$, and $\min_{1\le i\le k}n_i$ tends to infinity.
-We will show in Theorem~\ref{thm1} that $-2\log\Lambda^*$, after properly normalized, converges in distribution to the standard normal distribution if $\max(p, k)\to\infty$.
+We will show in Theorem~\ref{thm1} that $-2\log\Lambda^*_n$, after properly normalized, converges in distribution to the standard normal distribution if $\max(p, k)\to\infty$.
 Without imposing this additional condition, we propose an adjusted log-likelihood ratio test statistic (ALRT) in \eqref{zn} in Section~\ref{main} and prove in Theorem~\ref{thm-chisq} that the ALRT statistic is approximately distributed a chi-square with $\frac12p(p+1)(k-1)$ degrees of freedom.
-Neither $-2\log\Lambda^*$ nor $-2\rho\log\Lambda^*$ shares this property when $p$ or $k$ are too large.
+Neither $-2\log\Lambda^*_n$ nor $-2\rho\log\Lambda^*_n$ shares this property when $p$ or $k$ are too large.

 The rest of the paper is organized as follows.
-In Section~\ref{main}, we give the main results in the paper, including the CLT for $-2\log\Lambda^*$ and chi-square approximation to the ALRT statistics and some discussions; In Section~\ref{sim}, we carry out a simulation study to compare the performance of $-2\log\Lambda^*$ based on the classical chi-square approximation, the normal approximation and the ALRT statistics based on the chi-square approximation.
+In Section~\ref{main}, we give the main results in the paper, including the CLT for $-2\log\Lambda^*_n$ and chi-square approximation to the ALRT statistics and some discussions; In Section~\ref{sim}, we carry out a simulation study to compare the performance of $-2\log\Lambda^*_n$ based on the classical chi-square approximation, the normal approximation and the ALRT statistics based on the chi-square approximation.
 All proofs are provided in Section~\ref{proofs}.